-TSNE MissionWorks is pleased to announce that Lee Swislow has been named as interim chief executive officer.
+TSNE MissionWorks is pleased to announce that Lee Swislow has been named as its Interim Chief Executive Officer.
 She is replacing Jonathan Spack, the long-time CEO of TSNE MissionWorks, who retired in December 2016 after 34 years of service to the organization.

 You can read Jonathan Spack's retirement announcement on our website.